 To the members of Triton Corp Limited

-Report on the Audit of the Financial Statements
+I. Report on the Audit of the Financial Statements

-We have audited the accompanying financial statements of M/s TRITON CORP LIMITED"The Company" which comprises the Balance Sheet as at 31st March2020 the Statement of Profit and Loss the Cash Flow Statementfor the year then endedand a summary of the significant accounting policies and other explanatory information.
+A. We have audited the accompanying financial statements of M/s TRITON CORP LIMITED"The Company" which comprises the Balance Sheet as at 31st March 2021 theStatement of Profit and Loss the Cash Flow Statement for the year then ended and asummary of the significant accounting policies and other explanatory information.

-In our opinion and to the best of our information and according to the explanationsgiven to us except for the effects of the matters described in the Basis for qualifiedOpinion section of our report the aforesaid financial statements give the informationrequired by the Act in the manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India including Ind AS specifiedunder Section 133 of theAct
+B. In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by the Actin the manner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India including Ind AS specified under Section 133 of theAct

 2. Basis for Opinion

-Key Audit Matter(s)
+3. Key Audit Matter(s)

 Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the financial statements of the current period.
 These matterswere addressed in the context of our audit of the financial statements as a whole and informing our opinion thereon and we do not provide a separate opinion on these matters.

 We have determined that there are no key audit matters to communicate in our report.